Skip to main content

 The printing press: enabler of mass media

-The invention of the movable type printing press by German inventor Johannes Gutenberg in the fifteenth century ushered in an era of intellectual exploration throughout the western world.
+The invention of the movable type printing press by German inventor Johannes Gutenberg in the fifteenth century ushered in an era of intellectual exploration throughout the Western world.

 Though similar printing presses existed in China and Korea hundreds of years earlier, Gutenberg’s version, which used the simpler German alphabet rather than the complex series of characters used in East Asian languages, proved highly efficient and effective.